Lisa on Ice: Production

 The idea for the episode came from The Simpsons writer Mike Scully, who wanted to do an episode involving ice hockey because of his passion for the sport.
 Bob Anderson, who also had a small interest in hockey, directed the episode.
 To better familiarize himself with the sport, Anderson ordered a batch of VHS highlight tapes, watched the NHL playoffs for the first time, and made several trips to scout youth games, taking notes on how players looked stickhandling and shooting.

-In his original draft of the episode, Scully had written cameos for Bobby Orr and Wayne Gretzky but, he explained, "they wound up falling out of the story, because we had such a good story with the family."
-Gretzky eventually ended up appearing in the Season 28 episode "The Nightmare After Krustmas", becoming the first hockey player to guest on the show.
+In his original draft of the episode, Scully had written cameos for Bobby Orr and Wayne Gretzky, but, he explained, "they wound up falling out of the story, because we had such a good story with the family."
+Gretzky eventually ended up appearing in the Season 28 episode "The Nightmare After Krustmas", becoming the first hockey player to guest-star on the show.

 The episode starts out with Lisa tricking Bart into believing it is a snow day by throwing a snowball at him which she made out of the ice in the fridge.
 The scene was inspired by Scully, who as a child loved to sit and listen by the radio waiting to see if there was going to be a school snow day.
-Scully thought, because of his experience as a child, that there was nothing more disappointing than to wake up expecting a snow day, only to find out there was no snow.
+Scully thought that there was nothing more disappointing than to wake up expecting a snow day, only to find out there was no snow.
 The academic alerts the Springfield Elementary School students receive were based on those Scully received in junior high.
 The scene where Milhouse was bound by his hands and legs to the net was inspired by stories Scully had heard about Springfield Indians owner Eddie Shore tying his players to the posts "trying to teach his goalies to stay in the crease."
 Lisa's line, "Hack the bone!
 Hack the bone!" was inspired by ex–Springfield Kings backstop Billy Smith.

 Although there was an emphasis on detail for the show, one mistake Scully regrets is having the game clock running (and eventually expiring) on Bart’s penalty shot.
 The clock would be paused in a normal hockey game until the shot was taken.